astro/nix-openwrt-imagebuilder/README.md

 x86_64-linux hosts.

-The ImageBuilder can generate new *sysupgrade* images with a customized set of packages and included files. **Caveat:** It cannot build *factory* images for a first-time installation on the vendor firmware.
+The ImageBuilder can generate new *sysupgrade* images with a customized set of packages and included files.

 ## Usage with vanilla Nix